bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RainSensorType_1UG6PIKkT84uhW6B_TLkMI/Documentation.md

-Indicate the type of rain gauge.
+Indicates the type of rain sensor or gauge.